Universal Mixed Elliptic Motives: General Comments about the Relations in

 and thus corresponds to a line of highest weight vectors in $H_1(\f_1)^{\otimes 2}$ of $\sl(H)$-weight $2n$.
 The line lies in $\Gr^M_{-2d}$ as the highest weight vector of $S^{2n}H(2n+d)$ has $M$-weight $-2d$.
 Since the cup product is anti-commutative, the image of $S^{2n}H(2n+d)$ lies in $\Lambda^2 H_1(\f_1) \cong L^2\f_1/L^3$.

 To get an idea of the shape of the relations and to see how they might be computed, we assume Conjecture~\ref{conj:h2}(\ref{item:hodge}) for the rest of this section.
-This means that we identify $H^\dot(\cG^\MEM_\ast,S^{2m}H(r))\otimes\R$ with $H^\dot_\cD(\M_{1,\ast}^\an,S^{2m}\H_\R(r))^\Frbar_\infty$.
+This means that we identify $H^\dot(\cG^\MEM_\ast,S^{2m}H(r))\otimes\R$ with $H^\dot_\cD(\M_{1,\ast}^\an,S^{2m}\H_\R(r))^{\Frbar_\infty}$.

 Recall that $V_f$ denotes the two-dimensional real Hodge structure associated to a Hecke eigen cusp form $f$ and that $\B_{2n+2}$ denotes the set of normalized Hecke eigen cusp forms of weight $2n+2$.
-Each $V_{f,\R}$ decomposes as the sum of two 1-dimensional eigenspaces $V_f^\pm$ of the de~Rham Frobenius $\Frbar_\infty$.
-The Petersson inner product induces an isomorphism $\Hom(V_f^\pm,\R) \cong V_f^\mp$.
-Conjecture~\ref{conj:h2}(\ref{item:hodge}) and Proposition~\ref{prop:deligne_coho} imply that there is an isomorphism
+Each $V_f$ decomposes as the sum of two 1-dimensional eigenspaces $V_f^\pm$ of the de~Rham Frobenius $\Frbar_\infty$.
+The cup product